Structures

 ; call the function and pass a pointer to the structure:

-DllCall("MessageBoxIndirect", ptr, &params)
+DllCall("MessageBoxIndirect", ptr, ¶ms)

-Running this you should get something like this: screenshot The icon may differ depending on your AutoHotkey version.
+Running this you should get something like this: The icon may differ depending on your AutoHotkey version.